Vonage/vivid/README.md

 ## Scripts

+- `yarn` does initial installation of the dependencies (yarn is preferred here for a fast resolution)
-- `compile` builds your app for development
+- `compile` compiles typescript, scss etc
-- `start` runs your app for development after it has been built using the build command, reloading on file changes
+- `start` runs demo app for development (will auto trigger `compile` command beforehand), reloading on file changes
-- `test` runs your test suite with Karma
+- `test` runs test suite with Karma
 - `lint` runs the linter for your project
+- `build` builds demo app for production

 ## Issues

-We use GitHub Issues as the official bug tracker for **Vivid** Please Search [existing issues](https://github.com/vonage/vivid/issues), probably someone has already reported the same problem.
+We use GitHub Issues as the official bug tracker for **Vivid** Please check the [existing issues](https://github.com/vonage/vivid/issues).
+It's possible someone has already reported the same problem.

 If your problem or idea is not addressed yet, [open a new issue](https://github.com/vonage/vivid/issues/new).

 ## Suggestions

-Go through the [board](https://github.com/vonage/vivid/projects/1) to search for an existing feedbacks and share yours if not already addressed.
+Go through the [board](https://github.com/vonage/vivid/projects/1) to search for existing feedbacks and share yours if not already addressed.